Search

 The fix: ALWAYS pay the full amount by the due date.
 No exceptions.
 If you can't afford to pay in full, you can't afford to buy it.

-Mistake #6: Using Credit Card for Cash Withdrawal
+Mistake #6: Using a credit card for Cash Withdrawal

 The problem: You're short on cash and withdraw from an ATM using your credit card.